 top of page

-Our Approach
+Our Approach to the Problem

-The engagement followed a three-phase structure:
+Our engagement followed a structured three-phase approach:

 1. Power Platform Health Assessment